SmritiGoyal/rtat-optimization/docs/features.md

 ## Feature spec at a glance

-The 41 features split into eight groups defined in the `FEATURE_SPEC` constant:
+`MODEL_FEATURES` (the leakage-reviewed list in `feature_engineering.py`) contains 41 entries split into eight groups defined in the `FEATURE_SPEC` constant.
+Of these, 40 are numeric and feed the trained LightGBM/XGBoost models; the one categorical-string column (`parts_shipping_tier`) is documented and audited but excluded from the numeric model:

 | Group | Count | Examples |
 |---|---:|---|